edgedb/easy-edgedb/chapter2/index.md

 {'Jonathan'}
 ```

 This also means that you can use slicing to safely search for values at a certain index even if the value might be an empty string.
-At the moment we have a `City` object in the database with a `name` of `''`, so `select City.name[0]` generates an error:
+We still have that `City` object in the database with a `name` of `''`, so `select City.name[0]` generates an error:

 ```
 db> select City.name[0];